 Sometimes, Montana’s rules of intestate succession have unwanted consequences.
 For example, you might want your spouse to receive all of your assets, rather than share them with your parents.
 However, the only way to avoid these inheritance laws is by creating a valid, enforceable estate plan.
 Once you die, it’s typically too late to avoid intestate succession.
 To speak to an estate planning and probate lawyer, contact our office today.

-Schedule Your No-Risk Consultation With Our Montana Probate Attorneys
+Schedule Your Consultation With Our Montana Probate Attorneys

 A probate lawyer doesn’t just protect your loved one’s legacy and assets.
 They can also give you peace of mind, as well as time to grieve and transition after a loss.
 Silverman Law Office, PLLC assists families with their comprehensive probate and estate planning needs throughout Montana.
 We have offices conveniently located in both Bozeman and Helena.
 To request a consultation with one of our experienced probate lawyers, simply contact our office today.